tomhrr/dale/doc/1-7-macros.md

 the `arg-count` function, which takes the context as its single argument.
 This function is present so that varargs macros can be supported without requiring macro users to also provide the number of arguments/forms being passed to the macro.
-Varargs macros otherwise operate in the same way as varargs functions.
+Varargs macros are defined different from varargs functions: to mark a macro as varargs, add a final parameter with the name `rest`.
+Within the macro, `rest` will be bound to a pointer to a DNode pointer, containing the rest of the arguments that were passed to the macro.

 ### Examples